nicolenair/visualizemybookshelf/README.md

 ### The underlying information extraction algorithm will automatically search Wikipedia and the Google Books API based on the title you inputted and automatically extract relevant information about the book.
 The extraction procedure utilizes both rule-based extraction and a neural information extractor.

+### If another has already searched for this book before, some of the the book's information is already saved in Visualize My Bookshelf's database, so the saved information will be pulled from the database to avoid unnecessarily re-extracting the information.

 The title and author of the book will then be displayed to you.
 If the title & author are correct, click "add" to add the book to your bookshelf.
 <table><tr><td><img width="1440" alt="Screen Shot 2022-08-07 at 13 02 48" src="https://user-images.githubusercontent.com/27603465/183275384-cef3db3b-d0ca-4761-a11c-04e9c7b9b04e.png">
 </td></tr></table>